 Standards AS 3610.1 and TS-0710 provide specific direction on timing and conditions for early removal.

-Managing Hot and Cold Weather Concreting
+Managing Cold and Hot Weather Concreting

 Australia’s climate zones require different placement strategies to accommodate thermal challenges.